- Where to see whales

 On occasions the watcher can become the watched.
 Whales can approach boats creating the rare and unforgettable opportunity to look an intelligent animal in the eye while it in turn is looking at you.
 This is a special wildlife watching experience where the animal takes the lead and interacts with you—and one you will always remember.

-Remember, if the whale shows any sign of being disturbed or there is a risk of separating a mother from her calf, you should slowly move away.
+Remember, if the whale shows any sign of being disturbed, or there is a risk of separating a mother from her calf, you should share the water and slowly move away.

 As humpback whale numbers increase, it is likely that the number of strandings will also increase.
 If you see a stranded whale, alive or dead, please report it immediately by calling the RSPCA Qld on 1300 ANIMAL and follow the advice of wildlife officers.

 While you wait for experts to arrive, take care of your own health and safety.
 Whales are powerful creatures, so keep away from the head and tail.
 They also may carry zoonotic diseases, which are diseases that can be transferred from animal species to humans, so avoid touching the whale.
 For hygiene reasons, stand upwind of the blowhole and don't inhale the fishy-smelling vapour from the blow.